 BROOK90 is a Windows program coded in Visual Basic and runs on all versions of Windows from XP through 10.
 It is easily installed manually and does not use the Windows registry.
 I do not know if it can be run in a Mac OS environment with Windows emulation.
-The Compass Brook computer is virus-protected by Webroot Secure Anywhere.
+The Compass Brook computers are virus-protected by Avast.

 Download the latest version of BROOK90 and and the BROOK90 Data Files from the links above, and unzip them into any folder.

 Two additional files may also need to be downloaded.
 Msvbm60.dll (Visual Basic 6) is included in all versions of Windows through Windows 8.
 However, comdlg32.ocx (Windows Common Dialog) has not been included in recent Windows versions.
 In 32-bit Windows these two files should be placed in the C:\Windows\System\ folder.
 In 64-bit versions, they should placed be in c:\Windows\SysWOW64\ (if BROOK90 still fails to open , run regsvr32 c:\Windows\SysWOW64\comdlg32.ocx with administrator privileges to register it).

 Users wishing to modify BROOK90 can download the VB source code.
 The algorithm routines should be easily translatable for other compilers, but the Windows GUI is very tricky to modify.